Rusty bush lark: Distribution and habitat

 The range of the rusty bush lark is large, with an estimated global extent of occurrence of 470000 km2.
 It is typically found inhabiting the dry savannah ecoregions of Chad, Mali, Niger, Sudan, and Togo.
+It occurs in dry savanna with scattered open Combretum woodland.

+Despite being listed by IUCN as 'Least Concern', none were seen between May 1931 and 2 February 2026, when one was seen in south-central Chad; this sighting resulted in the first live photographs of the species ever taken.